Strata insurance: what is it and who can claim

 - The types of common property it covers, with swimming pools and gyms increasing the price compared to a bare-bones complex

 It also depends on the level of excess you’ll pay with each claim.
 “The higher the excess, the lower the premium.
 That sounds good to owners until they hit their first claim.
-Then they might find themselves up for more money than they intended,” says Ken.
+Then they might find themselves up for more money than they intended,” says Julian.

 His advice?
 “Sit down with your strata manager and work out what the likely risks are and how much it would cost you to repair the damage if any of those things occur.
 If it’s not much more than the excess, you might want to lower it.”